hedyhli/gtrending/docs/index.rst

 Support
 -------

-If you are having issues, please open an issue on the github issue tracker
+If you are having issues, please open an issue on the github issue tracker as linked above.

 License